Ishasavani1402/flutter_todo_app_using_API_call/flutter_projects/todo_api_app/README.md

 ✅ this is flutter todo app project.<br>
 ✅in this project i impliment api integration.<br>
-✅features : user can store,update and delete their daily task , and user's data stored in server.
+✅features : user can store,update and delete their daily task , and user's data stored in server. <br>
+✅this project also work on web browser.

 🚀api that use in this project
 https://api.nstack.in/